KyleAMathews/blog/content/2008-09-26---its-culture-some-insights-organizational-learning/index.md

 ---
-title: "It's the culture, some insights on organizational learning."
+title: "It's the culture, some insights on organizational learning"
 tags:
   - drupal
   - Education